DJ LeMahieu Player Props: Yankees vs. Twins

-DJ LeMahieu -- batting .323 with three doubles, a home run, three walks and five RBI in his past 10 games -- will be in action for the New York Yankees against the Minnesota Twins, with Sonny Gray on the mound, on April 24 at 7:40 PM ET.
+The New York Yankees, including DJ LeMahieu (hitting .364 in his past 10 games, with three doubles, a home run, four walks and five RBI), take on starter Joe Ryan and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.

-In his most recent game, he strung together three hits (going 3-for-4 with a double) against the Blue Jays.
+In his last appearance, he had two hits (going 2-for-3) against the Twins.

 DJ LeMahieu Game Info & Props vs. the Twins